Environmental & Sustainability

 Sunport Blvd. landscaping was installed with low-water-use plant materials (xeric).
 The median portion of the landscape was designed for the efficient capture of stormwater by creating swales in terrain eliminating runoff from the area.

 This design was recognized and received an award for water conservation.
 The sloped areas north and south of the roadway are supporting the Buffalo and Blue Gramma grass.
-These grasses are quite a drought-tolerant and require much less maintenance (mowing, fertilizing, etc.) than the cool season turf varieties commonly used.
+These grasses are quite drought-tolerant and require much less maintenance (mowing, fertilizing, etc.) than the cool season turf varieties commonly used.
 All of the newer installations of landscape included a new installation of irrigation systems.
 The system programming is now controlled by a central computer system allowing much better and more efficient use of water.
 Another aspect of the diversity of the landscape is the vast inventory of trees.
 The landscape maintenance crews have been aggressively increasing the number of trees throughout the landscape while maintaining the existing inventory.
 These trees are a vital element in the Sunport’s sustainability goals.
 Trees perform a multitude of functions including carbon sequestration, converting CO2 to oxygen, stormwater mitigation, erosion control, natural cooling, and the reduction of VOC emitted by automobiles to name a few.

 electric ground support equipment (GSE)